- You are here:

 PhD DISSERTATION

-Within 5 years after entering the PhD program, the student is expected to complete the thesis research, and, typically, the student must have the results of the research published in peer reviewed journals.
+Within 5 years after entering the PhD program, the student is expected to complete the thesis research, and, typically, the student should have the results of the research published or submitted in peer reviewed journals.
 Upon submitting a written thesis and public defense and approval by the committee, the student is awarded the PhD degree.